Description

 The Court considered PF Olsen to have a high degree of culpability due to the inherent seriousness of the failure to comply with resource consents.
 They also noted that the substantial breaches of the conditions of their consent indicated poor forest management, demonstrated a disregard for the obligation to responsibly undertake harvesting operations and was a breach of common sense.
 The Court determined the starting point of the penalty to be NZ$200,000, roughly 33% of the maximum.
 They emphasised that this amount would have been much higher if Paroa’s contribution to the debris at Tolaga Bay could have been quantified.

 The penalty amount was uplifted by 10% due to PF Olsen’s two previous convictions for Resource Management Act offending.
-The upper limit of uplift is suggested to be 33%, but was lowered given the lapse of time since the previous offence, similarity of offending, relative seriousness and number of offending incidents.
+The upper limit of uplift was suggested to be 33%, but was lowered given the lapse of time since the previous offence, similarity of offending, relative seriousness and number of offending incidents.

-No discount was made for personal mitigating factors, however, a 10% discount for a last-minute guilty plea was awarded.
+No discount was made for personal mitigating factors; however, a 10% discount for a last-minute guilty plea was awarded.

 Outcome